biketobass/biketobass.github.io/docs/_posts/2024-02-16-mapping-electric-plants-using-the-eia-api.markdown

 The maps above use [OpenStreetMap](https://www.openstreetmap.org/) map data as the base map.
 This is the default and convenient since OpenStreetMap does not require an API token.

-It is also possible to use [Mapbox](https://www.mapbox.com/) map data by setting the `mapbox` flag to `True`.
-To use Mapbox, however, you first need to register with Mapbox for an API token and add it to the `api_json` file as described in the README of my [repository](https://github.com/biketobass/eia-api).
+It is also possible to use [Mapbox](https://www.mapbox.com/) map data by setting the `mapbox` flag in `Eia.map_electric_plants` to `True` as long as you have a Mapbox API token.
+To register for one just create an account with Mapbox.
+Once you have the token, add it to the `api_json` file as described in the README of my [EIA repository](https://github.com/biketobass/eia-api) before running `Eia.map_electric_plants`.

-Here is what the same static map looks like using Mapbox.
+Here is what the static map from above looks like using Mapbox.

 ![Static map of electrical plants in Massachusetts using Mapbox data](/assets/mapbox_map.png)